caumente/AUDIT/docs/API_reference/features/feature_extraction.md

-[//]: # (::: src.feature_extractor)
+[//]: # (::: src.feature_extraction)

 This `feature extraction` pipeline is designed to process medical imaging datasets, specifically MRI scans, to extract a wide range of features including spatial, tumor-related, statistical, and texture-based characteristics.
-The pipeline is composed of two core components: the feature_extractor.py script, which orchestrates the entire process, and the underlying feature extraction logic contained in src.features.main.py.
+The pipeline is composed of two core components: the feature_extraction.py script, which orchestrates the entire process, and the underlying feature extraction logic contained in src.features.main.py.

 The pipeline operates as follows: